 As a parent, there are some things you can’t handle.

 It’s best to leave these in the hand of a professional.

-A therapist can recommend exercises to relieve their mental distress.
+The experts at understood.org say a therapist can recommend exercises to relieve their mental distress.

 They can also educate your child on mental disorders, especially if they visit a therapist in their teenage years.